-Established through a public-private partnership model between the Government of Uganda and a consortium of the Aga Khan Fund for Economic Development (AKFED) and Blackstone affiliates, the Bujagali Hydropower Plant has had a positive socio-economic impact on the surrounding communities, with the creation of jobs for Ugandan workers, improved community services such as clean water supply, education and health facilities in nearby villages, the provision of micro-credit funds to surrounding rural populations and other enhancements to local infrastructure.
+Established through a public-private partnership model between the Government of Uganda and a consortium led by the Aga Khan Fund for Economic Development (AKFED) and Blackstone affiliates, the Bujagali Hydropower Plant has created jobs for Ugandan workers, improved community services such as the provision of clean water supplies, education and health facilities in nearby villages, micro-credit funds available to surrounding rural populations and other enhancements to local infrastructure.

-The West Nile Rural Electrification Company (WENRECo) supplies electricity to the West Nile region.
+The West Nile Rural Electrification Company (WENRECo), another AKFED project, supplies electricity to the West Nile region.
 Commissioned in 2012, the 3.5MW River Nyagak mini hydroelectric plant now provides a renewable source of energy in an area where only one percent of the rural population of 1.4 million previously had access to electricity.
 A first of its kind, the project was also the first in Africa to qualify under the World Bank-administered Prototype Carbon Fund, which generates funds for sustainable development through the purchase of project-based greenhouse gas emission reductions that are consistent with the Kyoto Protocol, the framework of Joint Implementation (JI) and the Clean Development Mechanism (CDM).

 Supported by the Government of Uganda, German Development Institutions and the World Bank, the West Nile project provides an attractive model for rural electrification not only in Uganda but for Africa more broadly.
 A steady supply of electricity has already had an impact on the functioning of hospitals and schools, as well as on the growth of entrepreneurial activity in general and in basic agro-based industries in particular.

-Privatised in 1995, Leather Industries Uganda (LIU) is a benchmark of environmental responsibility for other tanneries in the region, having adopted multiple environmentally friendly technologies, such as chromium recovery and a recycling plant.
-Leather Industries Uganda produces wet blue, crust and finished leather mainly for the export market, given that Ugandan hides and skins are naturally of high quality and texture.
+Privatised in 1995, Leather Industries Uganda Ltd. (LIU) is a benchmark of environmental responsibility for other tanneries in the region, having adopted multiple environmentally friendly technologies, such as chromium recovery and a recycling plant.
+Leather Industries Uganda produces mainly wet blue for the export market, given that Ugandan hides and skins are naturally of high quality and texture.